 Scope and Contents

-The papers are arranged in ten series.
+The papers are arranged in eleven series.
 Series I, Correspondence, consists of letters to and from Bryher and third party correspondence.
 Series II, Writings, (Boxes 72-101), is divided into six sections: Autobiographies,Novels,Miscellaneous Writings,Poetry,Short Stories, and Writings of Others.
 The material is arranged alphabetically by title within each section.
 Series III, Photographs (Boxes 102-18), is arranged by subject.
 Series IV, Subject Files, contains 15 boxes of clippings collected by Bryher and arranged alphabetically by subject.
 Series V, Financial Papers (Boxes 154-67), consists of Bryher's financial records, while Series VI, Family Papers (Boxes 146-53), is composed of personal papers.
 "Dusty Diamonds," Series VII, contains 14 boxes of material relating to "boys' books" collected by Bryher and Norman Holmes Pearson.
 Series VIII, Film (Boxes 168-71), is made up of material relating to film and filmmaking.
 These series are followed by Oversize material, arranged in series order, and a Photographs - Supplement added in 1997.
 Series IX, 2002 Addition (Boxes 185-190 ) and Series X, Other Additions (Box 190) were added in 2014.
 Series XI, Schaffner Family Papers was added in 2023.

 Series I, Correspondence , consists of 71 boxes divided into Incoming (Boxes 1-65), Outgoing (Boxes 66-69), and Third Party Correspondence (Boxes 70-71), spanning the years 1911-78.
 The material is arranged alphabetically by author with the exception of Outgoing Correspondence, which is arranged by recipient.
 Unidentified letters can be found at the end of each section.